awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 # Amazon Lookout for Vision identity\-based policy examples<a name="security_iam_id-based-policy-examples"></a>

-By default, IAM users and roles don't have permission to create or modify Lookout for Vision resources\.
-They also can't perform tasks using the AWS Management Console, AWS CLI, or AWS API\.
-An IAM administrator must create IAM policies that grant users and roles permission to perform specific API operations on the specified resources they need\.
-The administrator must then attach those policies to the IAM users or groups that require those permissions\.
+By default, users and roles don't have permission to create or modify Lookout for Vision resources\.
+They also can't perform tasks by using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), or AWS API\.
+An IAM administrator must create IAM policies that grant users and roles permission to perform actions on the resources that they need\.
+The administrator must then attach those policies for users that require them\.

-To learn how to create an IAM identity\-based policy using these example JSON policy documents, see [Creating Policies on the JSON Tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.
+To learn how to create an IAM identity\-based policy by using these example JSON policy documents, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) in the *IAM User Guide*\.

+For details about actions and resource types defined by Lookout for Vision, including the format of the ARNs for each of the resource types, see [Actions, resources, and condition keys for Amazon Lookout for Vision](https://docs.aws.amazon.com/service-authorization/latest/reference/list_your_service.html) in the *Service Authorization Reference*\.

 **Topics**
 + [Policy best practices](#security_iam_service-with-iam-policy-best-practices)